 - To visit research institutes, government organizations, and researchers who might, later on, assist in obtaining necessary research clearances and/or facilitate dissertation research.

-- To engage in necessary summer language training required for dissertation research.
+- To engage in the necessary summer language training required for dissertation research.

 This is a highly competitive award.
 To prepare the strongest application possible, students should work closely with their advisors on all materials well before the deadline.
-The number of awards and funding amount varies based on the number of applications.
-In general, the maximum award is $1000 for domestic travel and $2000 for international travel.
-Applications are due February 15th.
+The number of awards and funding amounts vary based on the number of applications.
+In general, the maximum award is $1,000 for domestic travel and $2,000 for international travel.
+Applications for summer 2023 funding are due by February 17, 2023.
 Please see the eligibility, application, and reporting guidelines for more information.

 Margaret Lantis Award for Excellence in Original Research by a Graduate Student

-This award recognizes accomplishment for original research.
-Students are nominated for this award by a member of the faculty based on a published article or report, a paper presented at a professional meeting, or a paper of publishable quality submitted for a class by the student.
+This award recognizes accomplishments in original research.
+Members of the faculty can nominate students for this award based on a published article or report, a paper presented at a professional meeting, or a paper of publishable quality submitted for a class.
 Criteria for conferring the award include originality of the research design, effectiveness with which the research has been executed, originality and logic of interpretation, and/or substantive contribution of the research to the study, application, or practice of anthropology.